Get examples of open ended questions for kids with these conversation starters! Perfect for kids to practice creative

 - Tell me what happened.

 Want to learn more about how to ask open ended questions and talk to your child in an effective way (plus other parenting tips you can apply right away)?
-Join my newsletter and download the bonus chapter of Parenting with Purpose—at no cost to you:
+Download the bonus chapter of Parenting with Purpose—at no cost to you.
+You’ll also get my newsletters, which parents say they LOVE:

 We get caught up with day-to-day survival mode that it’s easy to overlook the benefits of asking good open ended questions.
 But we need to get in the habit of asking these, and training ourselves to encourage conversations and creative thinking.